When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 At the start of the 2018-19 NFL season, there were over eight online sportsbooks up and running in the state of New Jersey—mainly through casino apps and web domains.
 More will be unrolled as the season progresses.

-In order for an online sportsbook to be legal in New Jersey, it must have a brick and mortar gambling establishment—be it casino or horse racing track.
+In order for an online sportsbook to be legal in New Jersey, it must have a brick and mortar gambling establishment—be it a casino or horse racing track.
 A company cannot exclusively operate online sports betting business in New Jersey.
 For that reason, all offshore sportsbooks remain illegal in New Jersey and can be detected by unconventional URL endings such as .eu.

 When legalization kicked off, casinos rushed at the chance to get in the game early.
 Having prepared the infrastructure to accommodate legal sports betting long before it happened, Monmouth Park was the first place to open to bettors in New Jersey, with Gov. Phil Murphy placing the first bet.

 The below New Jersey sportsbooks are already taking bets 100% legally.